ericcanton/cmake_lib_x_example/README.md

-# CMake CUDA Library Template
+# CMake Library with Executable Template
 ---
-Provides an example of a CMake project that builds a CUDA library with one kernel, along with an executable that uses it.
+Provides an example of a CMake project that builds a C++ library with one function, along with an executable that uses it.

 License: [BSD 3-clause](./LICENSE)